Many people know me as one half of the quilting industry team of Fons & Porter.

 In the mid-1990s, we had the opportunity to launch a new magazine, which eventually became the highest circulated quilting magazine in the US, Fons & Porter’s Love of Quilting.
 We also decided quilters needed a different sort of how-to TV show (quilting buddies sewing together rather than host-and-guest) and managed to produce a 13-episode series and get it aired nationwide.

 We sold Fons & Porter in 2006, and Liz retired from TV in 2009, but I had the amazing opportunity to continue with my daughter Mary Fons—a self-avowed beginner at first, but soon an accomplished maker and wonderful designer of both quilts and fabrics, eventually a magazine editor herself, a national teacher and lecturer, and for several years editor-in-chief of Quiltfolk magazine.
-She’s a passionate advocate for the American quilt, now the host of her own live stream, Quilt Nerd.
+She’s now immersed in the history of the American quilt, and for a while hosted a live stream on Twitch called Quilt Nerd.

-In my post-Fons & Porter years, I turned my attention to Quilts of Valor Foundation, still in its early years as a nonprofit.
+In my post-Fons & Porter years, I turned my attention to Quilts of Valor Foundation, still in its early years as a nonprofit at the time.
 Via QOVF, I found a way to perform National Service and promote quiltmaking at the same time, serving on the foundation’s board of directors for many years, helping revitalize its newsletter, QOVF THREADS, helping write its Policies & Procedures Manual, supporting its transition to a membership structure, and communicating the significance of the QOVF community to my industry.

 I also transitioned my lifelong passion for stories and writing into a personal pursuit of fiction—studying craft, taking classes, participating in writing groups, and spending quality time with my nose in works of both contemporary and classic literature.
 I post reviews of books I’ve read lately and also sometimes write about my own quest to be published as a novelist.